Quick Summary

 Conclusion

-The fellowship is a rite of passage.
-It is the bridge between competency and mastery.
-Choose wisely, plan early, and approach it with an open mind.
-It is the one year where you can focus entirely on your craft without the administrative burdens of being a consultant.
-Enjoy it.
+The orthopaedic fellowship is the ultimate rite of passage.
+It is the final, essential bridge spanning the gap between raw surgical competency and true, nuanced mastery.
+Choose your program strategically, plan your logistics meticulously, and approach the year with an unquenchable thirst for learning.
+It is the final period of your life where you can focus entirely on the pure craft of orthopaedic surgery without the crushing administrative, medicolegal, and practice-management burdens of being the primary consultant.
+Soak in every case, ask every question, and enjoy the ride.

 Fellowship Directory